 Don’t shy away from crucial moments, hard times, or big decisions.
 This is when your love is needed the most.
 You continue to do the right thing, the responsible thing, not the popular thing.
 The love you show now will be reflected back when they are adults.

-4. Really Know Them
+4. Get to Know Them

-We all have ideas of what we would like our kids to be.
-Chances are those ideas do not match reality of who they really are.
 Find out what makes your kids tick.
 What stirs their passions.
 Help them develop those traits.
 Our children’s biggest fear is disappointing us.
 Make sure they know that could never happen.

 5. The Language of Love

-9. Believe In Them
+9. Believe in Them